MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 <td><ul>
 <li>Manage collection-level notifications </li>
 </ul></td>
-<td>A number of notifications are automatically defined when an account or organization is added.
-Notifications at the collection-level are managed in much the same way as they are at the [team level](../../notifications/manage-team-notifications.md). </td>
+<td>A number of notifications are automatically defined when an organization is added.
+Notifications at the organization-level are managed in much the same way as they are at the [team level](../../notifications/manage-team-notifications.md). </td>
 </tr>
 <tr>
 <td>**Extensions**</td>